pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ## Motivation or Background

-CTE is introduced in SQL:1999.
+CTE was introduced in SQL:1999.
 It's a temporary result set which exists within a statement.
 You can reference it later in the statement.
 It's similar to derived tables in some way.
 But CTE has extra advantages over derived tables.

 1. CTE can be referenced multiple times.